ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 Collections.

-Continuing to experiment with new ideas and methods is a critical part of \'decolonizing' the long-established imperial and colonial ideology embedded into museum practice.
-This new exhibition aims to deconstruct part of the museum's naturalized cultural hierarchies in a visible manner to seek a better way to exhibit and narrate all the cultural objects on equal footing.
+Continuing to experiment with new ideas and methods is a critical part of ‘decolonizing’ the long-established imperial and colonial ideology embedded into museum practice.
+This new exhibition aims to deconstruct part of the museum’s naturalized cultural hierarchies in a visible manner to seek a better way to exhibit and narrate all the cultural objects on equal footing.